pSharpX/pulumi-labs/README.md

 pulumi <command> --help

 pulumi version

+# Pulumi Cloud Commands:
 pulumi login
+pulumi logout

 pulumi new azure-csharp
+# Pulumi IA - flag: must be one of TypeScript, JavaScript, Python, Go, C#, Java, or YAML
+pulumi new --language csharp
 pulumi stack

 # Create or update the resources in a stack.